Inkimar/docker-naturforskaren/docker/readme.md

 # The database, user and password
 Set in the [commands.cli](https://github.com/naturforskaren-se/docker-naturforskaren/blob/main/docker/wildfly-custom/customization/commands.cli)

-These values are set when you build the Dockerfile see[Makefile](https://github.com/naturforskaren-se/docker-naturforskaren/blob/main/docker/Makefile)
+These values are set when you **build** the Dockerfile see [Makefile](https://github.com/naturforskaren-se/docker-naturforskaren/blob/main/docker/Makefile)
 ************
 1. user-name
 2. password